ddemaree/dynamic-ink/README.md

 # Dynamic Ink: Utility-based color theming for Tailwind

+<p style="background-color: yellow; color: black; font-size: 2em; line-height: 1.1; padding: 0.5em">Note: this plugin is a work in progress.
+NPM/Yarn commands don't work and these docs aren't yet complete, but the code should work.
+Everything should be cleaned up during the week of 3/29/21 — DD</p>

 Tailwind CSS is great at a lot of things, and as of version 2.0 it has good, built-in support for dark mode.
 However:

 * Using dark mode can be very repetitive — anytime you want to switch colors, you have to combine class names like `text-black dark:text-white`.
 It sure would be nice if there were some utility that always knew that, in dark mode, black should become white.